Boniface of Savoy (bishop): Controversies

 In 1258 and 1259, Boniface was a member of the Council of Fifteen, which conducted business for Henry III under the Provisions of Oxford.
 This Council consisted of the earls of Leicester, Gloucester, Norfolk, Warwick, Hereford, the Count of Aumale, Peter of Savoy, John fitzGeoffrey, Peter de Montfort, Richard Grey, Roger Mortimer, James Audley, John Maunsell, Walter de Cantilupe, Bishop of Worcester as well as Boniface.
 One of the actions of this council was to send the Lusignans into exile.
 In April 1260, Boniface worked with Richard of Cornwall to broker a peace between King Henry and Prince Edward.

 Boniface accompanied the queen and Prince Edward to Burgos for the marriage of Edward to Eleanor of Castile and Edward's knighting.
 But in 1261 Boniface held a church council at Lambeth, where a series of ecclesiastical laws were published which denounced any royal limitations on ecclesiastical courts.
 These decrees were done without royal consent and thus was tantamount to an ecclesiastical revolt against royal authority similar to the baronial opposition movement that had begun in 1258.

 During the Second Barons' War, Boniface seems to have sided first with the English bishops against King Henry, but later he sided with Henry.
-In 1262, he went to France, where he excommunicated the barons opposing the king.
+In 1262, he went to France, excommunicating the barons opposing the king.
 He was not summoned to the Parliament at London in January 1265 because he was abroad.
 On the triumph of the king's party in 1265, he returned to England, arriving there in May 1266.

 Death and aftermath

 The Early English Gothic chapel of Lambeth Palace dates from work carried out while Boniface was archbishop.
-Boniface left England in November 1268, and never returned.
+Boniface left England in November 1268 and never returned.
 He died 18 July 1270, in Savoy.
 He was buried with his family in the Cistercian abbey of Hautecombe in Savoy.
 In his will, he left legacies to all the houses of the Franciscans and Dominicans in the diocese of Canterbury.
 His will had differing provisions for his burial depending on whether he died in England, France, or near the Alps.
 Oddly enough, his official seal included a head of the pagan god Jupiter Serapis along with the usual depiction of the archbishop in full vestments.

 After his death, Boniface's tomb was the center of a cult, and when the tomb was opened in 1580, his body was found to be perfectly preserved.
-The tomb and effigy was destroyed in the French Revolution, his remains were reburied and a new tomb built in 1839.
+The tomb and effigy were destroyed in the French Revolution, his remains were reburied and a new tomb built in 1839.
 He was beatified by Pope Gregory XVI in 1839, and his feast day is 14 July.

 Although Matthew Paris disapproved of Boniface, modern historians have seen him as a responsible archbishop.
 The historian D. A. Carpenter says that Boniface "became a respected and reforming archbishop".
 His episcopal registers do not survive.